• Skip to primary navigation

 Instructions

-• Turn the instant pot on saute mode and add the olive oil.
+• Turn the instant pot on saute mode and add the avocado oil.
 Allow the oil to sizzle before adding the meat.

 • Place the bottom round roast into the instant pot and sear on all sides for about 2-3 minutes per side and rotate once it easily releases.